 But there is more to our love for waterfalls than Max’s obsession with long exposure photography.
 There is something really magical and grounding in seeing Mother Nature’s work, at feeling it’s power and strength from up close.

 When a trip to Brazil was added to our 2016 plans, there was no question about whether Iguazu Falls was going to be on the itinerary.
-The only question was, how long do we stay and how do we see the best of the most spectacular waterfalls in the world.
+The only questions were, how long do we stay and what was the best way to visit Iguazu Falls, one of the most spectacular waterfalls in the world?

 We gave ourselves 3 days in Foz Iguazu, a small town that serves as a gateway to the falls.
-One day to arrive/depart, one day to explore the Brazilian side, and another day just in case we wanted to check out anything else in the area.
+One day to arrive/depart, one day to explore the Iguazu Falls Brazil side, and another day just in case we wanted to check out anything else in the area.

-We arrived in the park mid-morning giving ourselves lots of time to explore the area.
-But once inside, we quickly discovered that while there was certainly lots of activities available (kayaking, boat ride, bird watching, jeep tours through the park, etc) the admission price of $17 would essentially only allow us access to Trilha das Cataratas.
+We arrived in the park mid-morning, giving ourselves lots of time to explore the area.
+But once inside, we quickly discovered that while there were certainly lots of activities available (kayaking, boat ride, bird watching, jeep tours through the park, etc.) the admission price of $17 would essentially only allow us access to Trilha das Cataratas.

-Trilha das Cataratas is a 1km loop trail with sweeping views of the falls that winded right into the Devil’s Throat, where Rio Iguazu plunges down splitting into dozens of waterfalls.
+Trilha das Cataratas is a 1km loop trail with sweeping views of the falls that winds right into the Devil’s Throat, Iguazu Falls, where Rio Iguazu plunges down, splitting into dozens of waterfalls.
 And it was, without a doubt, the one unmissable thing to do in the park.

-There were about half a dozen of stops and designated viewpoints along the trail, each one with its own line up of tourists waiting to take the perfect selfie with the falls in the background.
+There were about half a dozen stops and designated viewpoints along the trail, each one with its own line-up of tourists waiting to take the perfect selfie with the falls in the background.

-The views were really spectacular, the photos turned out great and we were overall very happy with our day at the falls.
-Until… well until we realized how much better it was on the other side.
+The views were really spectacular, the photos turned out great, and we were overall very happy with our day at the Iguazu Falls Brazil side.
+Until… well, until we realized how much better it was on the other side.

-The following day we made our way across the Brazil/Argentina border, somewhat unsure whether the visit was going to be worth it.
-(How much different could the falls really look from the other side?)
+The following day, we made our way across the Brazil/Argentina border, somewhat unsure whether the visit was going to be worth it.
+(How much different would the Iguazu Falls Argentina side really look?)